 Violist Daphne Gerling currently enjoys a versatile and dynamic career as a teacher, chamber musician, recitalist, adjudicator and solo performer.
 She currently serves as Senior Artist Teacher of viola and chamber music, and Associate Director of the Summer String Institute at the University of North Texas College of Music, where she has taught since 2011.

-Keenly involved with the American Viola Society, Dr. Gerling hosted the AVS's blog "From the Studio" with Dr. Susan Dubois and the UNT Viola Studio, for the 2015-16 academic year, and continues as Editor in 2017.
-She also collaborates with colleagues internationally, having hosted gatherings of violists in Porto Alegre and Brasília, Brazil in 2012 and 2013, and participating in the International Viola Society Congress in Cidade do Porto, Portugal in 2014 and Brazilian Viola Congresses (I ENVIO) in João Pessoa, Brazil in 2015.
+Keenly involved with the American Viola Society, Dr. Gerling hosted the AVS's blog "From the Studio" with Dr, Susan Dubois and the UNT Viola Studio for the 2015-16 academic year, and continues as Editor in 2017.
+She collaborates with colleagues internationally, having hosted gatherings of violists in Porto Alegre and Brasília, Brazil in 2012 and 2013, and participating in the International Viola Society Congress in Cidade do Porto, Portugal in 2014 and Brazilian Viola Congresses (I ENVIO) in João Pessoa, Brazil in 2015.
 In October 2016 she was a featured performer at both the International Viola Congress in Cremona, Italy, and the II ENVIO in Florianópolis, Brazil.
+In 2017 she will perform and present research at the 44th International Viola Congress in Wellington, New Zealand, as well as at the College Music Society National Conference in San Antonio, TX.

 From 2005-2007 Dr. Gerling was a visiting scholar at the University of Cambridge Faculty of Music in England, and violist of the Anglian Ensemble.
-Between 2008 and 2017 she has been a guest artist and clinician at James Madison University, Rice University, Illinois State University, Florida State University, University of South Carolina, Sewanee, University of Tennessee, Middle Tennessee State University, Texas Tech University, University of Virginia, University of New Mexico, University of Rhode Island, Ball State University, Universidad Nacional Autonónoma de Honduras, Ho Chi Min City Conservatory and Hanoi National Academy of Music, Vietnam, and the Federal Universities of Rio Grande do Sul, Brasília (UNB), Belo Horizonte (UFMG), Santa Catarina (UDESC), Rio de Janeiro (Uni-Rio) and Uberlândia, Brazil.
+Between 2008 and 2017 she has been invited as a guest artist and clinician at James Madison University, Rice University, Illinois State University, Northern Illinois University, Florida State University, University of South Carolina, Sewanee, University of Tennessee, Middle Tennessee State University, Texas Tech University, University of Virginia, Virginia Commonwealth University, University of New Mexico, University of Rhode Island, Ball State University, Universidad Nacional Autonónoma de Honduras, Ho Chi Min City Conservatory and Hanoi National Academy of Music, Vietnam, and the Federal Universities of Rio Grande do Sul, Brasília (UNB), Belo Horizonte (UFMG), Santa Catarina (UDESC), Rio de Janeiro (Uni-Rio) and Uberlândia, Brazil.